Sharoniki1/SecureNoteTakingApp/README.md

 Clicking on existing note/new note button will open the note screen and allow adding/editing.
 The changes will be updated in both notes list screen and re-encrypted to device memory.

-Re- encrypting the whole data after every change will guarantee strong detection, according to high frequency of key generation.
+Re- encrypting the entire data after every change will guarantee strong detection, according to high frequency of key generation.